Dutch Maid Bakery

-Dutch Maid Bakery is a historic bakery located in Tracy City, Tennessee, United States.
-Established in 1902 by Swiss immigrant John Baggentoss, it is widely recognized as the oldest family-owned bakery in Tennessee.

-The bakery has been known for its traditional breads, fruitcakes, cookies, and pastries—many prepared using recipes and equipment passed down across generations.
-It continues to operate in its original location more than a century after its founding.
+Dutch Maid Bakery is a bakery located in Tracy City, Tennessee, United States.
+Established in 1902 by Swiss immigrant John Baggentoss, the bakery is known for its traditional breads, fruitcakes, cookies, and pastries.
+The pastries are prepared using recipes and equipment passed down across generations.

+In the early 2000s, baker Cindy Day acquired the business and set out to honor its history while gently modernizing it.
+She introduced artisan breads and refreshed some classics, while still using original Baggentoss-era equipment.

+As of July 2022, it continues to operate in its original location.
+The bakery is recognized for its longevity and craftsmanship.
+It is a regional landmark, and is frequently featured in publications, and seasonal guides.